A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Multiresolution analysis and grid adaptation

-A suitable choice of the parameters taking their scaling into account allows to balance the different errors.
+A suitable choice of the parameters must take their respective scaling into account in order to balance the different errors.
 In sec.~\ref{sec:nummeth} we also already discussed the balancing of discretization and penalization errors, which formally reduces the convergence in $\Delta x$ to first order, (eqn.~\ref{eq:VPM_error}).
 Requiring all errors to decrease simultaneously by the same amount, we find in the case without penalization the following relations

 while in the penalized case we have